vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGrap_Exploration_Phase_Report.md

 ## 8) High Level Design Decisions

-**Project name:** VulkanSceneGraph preferred, may need to use VkSceneGraph due to trademark.
+**Project name:** VulkanSceneGraph preferred, may need to use VkSceneGraph is permission from Khronos is not secured.

 **Language:** C++17 minumum standard.

-**Build tool:** lead choice CMake due to familiarity and market penetration, possible xmake.
+**Build tool:** lead choice CMake due to familiarity and market penetration.

 **Source code control:** git hosted on github.

 **Maths :** local GLSL style maths class, inspired by GLSL, GLM and the Vulkan conventions.

-**Windowing:** local native Windowing support provided, with ability to use 3rd party Windowing
+**Windowing:** local native Windowing integrated with core VSG library, with ability to use 3rd party Windowing

 **Vulkan integration:** Aim for coherent naming and granularity as underlying Vulkan API